thetechdog/local-snap-sideloader/README.md

 ## Running
 Download the .jar file from releases and run it.
 You need to have at least Java 21 installed.
+If you're having issues, try running it using "java -jar" from command line.
 ## Building
 Open the project folder in IntelliJ IDEA and you can build from there.
 ## Features